theronhitchman/euclidean-geometry/specs-grading/portfolio.md

 - Have a short cover letter (a page or less, typed) which explains what grade the student is applying for, and indexes what documents are in the portfolio.

 - Be organized into sections, in this order:

-  * Published Papers and ``works submitted'', in chronological order
+  * Published Papers and "works submitted", in chronological order

   * Papers Refereed: A copy of each original submission and the referee report generated, in chronological order

   * Reflective Self-Assessments

   * Final Examination Tasks

 - Contain only items that have been deemed credit worthy.

 - Be bound together in a reasonable fashion.